 18. Saunders, Nettie Mae (April 3, 1916 - October 26, 1974)

 Born in Keene, KY, the daughter of Sallie Mitchell Taylor and Dan Saunders.
 Husband: Jesse H. Hale.
-Nettie M. Saunders was a student in Kentucky State College when she enlisted in the W.A.A.C.S in 1943.
-Nettie Mae Saunders came home on furlough from the Army in October of 1944 ("Home on furlough," Sunday Herald-Leader, 01/11/1944, p.11 & picture with article).
-SOURCES: Kentucky Birth Index, and Polk's Frankfort (Franklin County, KY) City Directory, 1942, p.190, both in Ancestry.com; and the obituary, "Hale, Mrs. Nettie Saunders, The Lexington Leader, 10/29/1974, p.20, in Newspapers.com
+Was a student in Kentucky State College when she enlisted in the W.A.A.C.S in 1943.
+Came home on furlough from the Army, October 1944 ("Home on furlough," Sunday Herald-Leader, 1/11/1944, p.
+11 [picture with article]).
+SOURCES: U.S. Department of Veterans Affairs BIRLS Death File, Kentucky Birth Index, and Polk's Frankfort (Franklin County, KY) City Directory, 1942, p.
+190, all in Ancestry.com; and the obituary "Hale, Mrs. Nettie Saunders, The Lexington Leader, 10/29/1974, p.
+20 in Newspapers.com.
+See Pfc Nettie M. S. Hale at Find A Grave.